qt/qtwebengine-chromium/chromium/docs/android_studio.md

 ### Extracting .srcjars

 Most generated .java files in GN are stored as `.srcjars`.
 Android Studio does not support them.
-It is very slow to build all these generated files and they rarely change.
-The generator script does not do anything with them by default.
-If `--full` is passed then the generator script builds and extracts them all to `extracted-srcjars/` subdirectories for each target that contains them.
+The generator script builds and extracts them to `extracted-srcjars/` subdirectories for each target that contains generated files.
 This is the reason that the `_all` pseudo module may contain multiple copies of generated files.
+It can be slow to build all these generated files, so if `--fast` is passed then the generator script skips building and extracting them.

 *** note
-** TLDR:** Re-generate project files with `--full` when generated files change ( includes `R.java`) and to remove some red underlines in java files.
+** TLDR:** Always re-generate project files when generated files change (this includes `R.java`).
 ***

 ### Native Files